 Petra, one of Seven Wonders of the World, is without a doubt Jordan's most valuable treasure and greatest tourist attraction.
 It is a unique, vast city, carved into the sheer rock face by the Nabataean people, industrious Arabs who settled in Petra more than 2000 years ago, turning it into a significant junction for the silk, spice and other trade routes.

-The four stars, Petra Guest House is ideally located at the majestic city of Petra with only few steps away from the entrance.
-Conclude your journey of exploration and enjoy history and hospitality at the Petra Guest House.
+The four stars, Petra Guest House Hotel is ideally located at the majestic city of Petra with only few steps away from the entrance.
+Conclude your journey of exploration and enjoy history and hospitality at the Petra Guest House Hotel.